metastreet-labs/usdai-loan-router-contracts/docs/DESIGN.md

 The `DepositTimelock` is an optional external component for escrowing lender funds in advance of large loans.
 It provides a permissionless API for lenders to deposit funds with an expiration time.
-Funds can be withdrawn by the MetaStreet Loan Router to fund a loan when it is ready to be executed by the borrower.
+Funds can be withdrawn by the USDai Loan Router to fund a loan when it is ready to be executed by the borrower.
 In the case of expiration, lenders can retrieve their deposited funds.

 The `DepositTimelock` also supports swapping a yield-bearing deposit currency token for a different currency token on withdraw, to allow lending capital